drakelamyh/drakelamyh/README.md

 - 👋 Hi, I’m @drakelamyh

-- 👀 I’m interested in learning about programming.
-Areas of interest include JavaScript, Python, Excel VBA.
+- 👀 I’m interested in learning about programming and data analytics.
+Areas of interest include JavaScript, Python, Excel VBA, Machine Learning and Artificial Intelligence, .

-- 🌱 I’m currently learning Python.
+- 🌱 I’m currently learning Python, SQL, Artificial Intelligence.

 - 💞️ I’m looking to collaborate on areas relating to Data Science and Data Analysis.

-- 📫 How to reach me ...
+- 📫 Reach out to me for opprtunities at yuehao.lam@gmail.com

 <!---
 drakelamyh/drakelamyh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.